exnext/shortlink/README.md

 ## User inrerface

-You can build own web page to use the shortlink service or can use added example.
+You can build yours own web page to use the shortlink service or can use added example.
 Our example has based on VUE framework.
-Change our logo for your and have fun from full functionality service.
+Change our logo for yours and have fun full functionality service.

 On web browser set url address served by the shortlink (e.g http://localhost:8080).
 Shortlink service should redirect you to path **/add**.